 We've hit a slight complication in our research.
 While we've had no problem determining the top two programs and advertising prices for each, we've realized that there is a fair amount of overlap between the viewers of the two programs.
-We've found that 80% of the audience for Hart Attack also watches Blonde Fury.
+We've found that 80% of the viewers who are females aged 15-25 for Hart Attack also watch Blonde Fury.